§ 02 / Trust

 How I handle knowledge a system has to keep.

 Five positions on sensitivity, access, where compilation leaks, and how tiers link safely.
 Most are working positions with caveats.
-One is settled — and the rest of the architecture flows from it.
+One is settled.
+The rest of the architecture flows from it.

 - 02The Sensitivity GradientSensitivity is a property of knowledge, not a file permission on a folder.
 Handle it with a small, painfully-simple visibility vocabulary and an explicit rule for how sensitivity propagates through compilation.[ working position ]